Hillary Clinton Might Have Gotten Spies Killed in China

 HILLARY’S NATIONAL SECURITY BREACHES SHOULD BE LOOKED INTO

-At that point, U.S. intelligence could not determine where the breach came from.
+At that point in time and until today, U.S. intelligence could not determine where the breach came from.
 There are a number of possibilities.
 We can now add Hillary Clinton’s lack of regard for security to the list.

 By 2013, the FBI and CIA concluded that China no longer had the ability to identify American agents, the Times said.

-Coincidentally, that is the year Hillary left the State Department.
+Coincidentally, Hillary left the State Department in 2013.

 John Podesta left his smartphone in a cab.
 He also fell for a phishing incident and his password was ‘passwØrd”.
-Hillary put our state secrets on a personal server she kept in a bathroom.
+Hillary put our state secrets on a personal server she kept in a basement and then a bathroom.

-According to Devin Nunes, Clinton “left classified documents in her hotel room in China and that U.S. Marine Corps security officials filed a report related to the possible compromise of the documents.”
+According to Devin Nunes, Clinton “left classified documents in her hotel room in China and U.S. Marine Corps security officials filed a report related to the possible compromise of the documents.”

 That was in May 2010.
-State spokesperson Kirby said the documents were in a senior aide’s room.
+State spokesperson Kirby said the documents were in a senior aide’s room, not Hillary’s.
+Kirby wanted to soft-pedal the breach.

 Hillary sent her emails to all sorts of people without security clearance.
-Her maid printed out her classified documents on her orders.<
+And her maid often printed out her classified documents on her orders.

 Perhaps Hillary was not the source, but she easily could have been.